RobertRingel/LearningTasks4Programming/Java/01_ClassesModifier/CurrencyExchange_2.md

 2) identify class attributes and class methods
 3) implement the class including main-mathod
 4) run and test the program
-5) compare the solution with an other student and may be with the sample solution
+5) compare the solution with another student and may be with the sample solution

 #### Supporting information